 The next step you need to do is to select SQL Server databases you want to backup from the list.

-In the “Add destination” window select a place where you prefer to store your backups.
-That is all, also, you can create a backup schedule which will make SQL Server database backup automatically.
-To do it press click “Schedule backup (full, diff, tran log)” and create a backup schedule.
+That is all; also, you can create a backup schedule that will make SQL Server database backup automatically.
+To do it, press click “Schedule backups” and create a backup schedule.

 SQL Server Backup and Restore Tutorial